-The fundus is part of the stomach that stores gas from digestion.
+The fundus is a dome-shaped part of the stomach that stores gas from digestion.
 It can also hold food if the stomach becomes full.

 In this article, we look at the parts of the stomach and their different roles.
 We also discuss health conditions that can affect the stomach and provide tips for keeping the stomach healthy.

 The stomach is part of the gastrointestinal (GI) tract and digestive system.
 It sits on the

 The stomach is a curved, J-shaped organ that connects to the esophagus and small intestine.
 The esophagus is the tube that carries food and liquids from the mouth to the stomach, and the small intestine digests food further.

 The three main functions of the stomach are: